All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 4. Transient Flushing or Warmth

 Some individuals report a brief sensation of warmth or flushing shortly after injection.
 This is related to the peptide's vasodilatory effects and typically lasts only a few minutes.
-It is not a cause for concern unless accompanied by other symptoms such as difficulty breathing or hives, which would suggest an allergic reaction requiring immediate medical attention.
+It isn't a cause for concern unless accompanied by other symptoms such as difficulty breathing or hives, which would suggest an allergic reaction requiring immediate medical attention.

 5. Lightheadedness or Dizziness